Accelerator: Sales Compensation Plans Explained

 Implementing Accelerators in a Sales Compensation Plan

 Implementing accelerators in a sales compensation plan requires careful planning and consideration.
 The first step is to determine the sales targets and the thresholds at which the commission rate will increase.
-These should be set based on the company's sales goals, the salespeople's capabilities, and the market conditions.
+These should be set based on what the company sells, the company’s sales goals, the salespeople’s capabilities, and the market conditions.

 Once the targets and thresholds have been set, the next step is to determine the commission rates.
 These should be set at a level that provides a strong incentive to exceed the targets, but not so high that they create unrealistic expectations or encourage aggressive sales tactics.
 The commission rates should also be competitive with other companies in the industry to attract and retain top performers.